BoyuNing/BoyuNing.github.io/_pages/includes/intro.md

 - Codebook Framework Design
 - PMI (Precoding Matrix Indicator) Feedback Mechanisms

-In addition to my technical responsibilities, I also serve as the **project leader** for exploratory projects in the following emerging areas:
+In addition to my technical responsibilities, I also serve as the **technical leader** for exploratory projects in the following emerging areas:

 - AI-assisted Integration for Uplink and Downlink Channels
 - Movable-Antenna Architecture Technologies